Concerts on Bonnie Branch

 • No Smoking.
 Not even outside.
 Period.
 End of discussion.

-• Talking to the musicians between songs is not only allowed, but encouraged.
+• Talking to the musicians between songs is not only allowed, but encouraged (within reason).

 • Conversely, talking to each other during the music is not allowed.

 • I ask for donations for the musicians.
-Typically between $20-$25.
+Typically $25 per person.
 They are just that, donations given on the honor system, 100% of which goes to the musician (unless otherwise noted).
-I NEVER keep any donation money for the house.
+I NEVER keep any money for the house.

 • The house is wheelchair accessible!
 All are welcome!